 11. Party Dress

 I couldn’t have a summer capsule wardrobe without a party dress.
 I love wearing dresses in the summer because they’re just so easy.
 You don’t have to think about anything besides throwing it on with a pair of sandals.
-You’ve seen me wear this Reformation dress a few times now (here and in yesterday’s post), but I also love this red one ($218).
-It comes in extended sizing here.
-Reformation makes amazing fun and flirty dresses, and although the price tag is certainly high, they’re totally transparent about their production process and dedicated to sustainability in a major way.
+I rounded up some pretty dresses for this summer here.

 12. White Tee